min2ha/ukwa-site/content/target/54465/index.en.md

   "subject": "UK General Election 2017"
 }

-# LocalGov: Police to guard all polling stations in Tower Hamlets to tackle voter intimidation

 Police were present at every polling station in Tower hamlets in a bid to tackle electoral fraud and voter intimidation at the 2017 general election